SON

 01 / Architecture

-SON is not another exchange, wallet, bridge, or solver.
-It is a semantic validation layer above execution infrastructure.
-Validators run local deterministic engines and converge on the command that best matches the broadcast intent.
+Nodes run local deterministic semantic engines to converge on the command that best matches the broadcast intent.
+Semantic consensus first.
+Execution second.

 Input